Here are some of them:

 Nothing we do exists in a vacuum.

-LGB male and female identifying Natives & Trans, GNC, and 2Spirit Natives are very likely to die because of how the world has come to be.
+Cis-LGB identifying Natives & Trans, GNC, and 2Spirit Natives are very likely to die because of how the world has come to be.
 Violence against Indigenous People is much higher because of the lack of representation and adequate representation.
 Images of us are caricatures such as the “noble savage”, the “bloodthirsty savage”, or the “Indian maiden”.
 Indigenous women are hypersexualized, which increases violence against them.
 Our complexity is misplaced and stripped away from us.
 These images negatively affect how non-Indigenous identifying folx view us and affects our access to ‘basic’ resources.

 Trans, GNC, and 2Spirit Natives have higher rates of suicide because of institutional homophobia and transphobia in their own communities.
 This is a result of toxic gender roles forced upon Indigenous children during the Boarding School Era.
 HIV transmissions and infections are highly likely because of the lack of access to sexual health and adequate health facilities.
 Indian Health Services (IHS) are underfunded.